-Especially if you are a small business with a small database of prospects, you may let someone else develop you an extensive database while you focus on customer retention strategies within the company.
+Especially if you are a small business with a small database of prospects, you may let someone else develop an extensive database for you while you focus on customer retention strategies within the company.

 Therefore, you need to constitute an efficient plan to keep those leads and turn them into loyal customers.

-Here are some of the companies that may help you to generate more leads, their services, and their prices are given;
+Here are some of the companies that may help you generate more leads, their services, and their prices are given;

-|Mailshake||Outbound email generation||$ 19|
+|Mailshake||Outbound email generation||$58/user/mo|

-and social media buzz generation
+|Vyper||Creating contents, promotions and social media buzz generation||$149/mo|

-|Click Funnels||Building sales funnels and webpages||$ 97|
+|ClickFunnels||Building sales funnels and webpages||$147/mo|

-|Callpage||Engaging the user to a phone call||$ 79|
+|Callpage||Engaging the user to a phone call||$25/mo|

 To sum up, if your overall value of a lead is more than your total lead cost, it means your lead generation program is a winning one!